achtnullzwei/Doorman/docs/en/changelog/firmware.md

 Welcome to the latest updates!
 Here's a breakdown of all the **new features**, **improvements**, and important **changes** you need to know.
 Be sure to check out the **Breaking Changes** section for any actions needed to keep everything running smoothly.

 ## 2025.4.0
+### 🚀 What's New?
+- **Expand Support for Model Settings**
+   Implemented settings compatibility for TCS TASTA (Koch TC60) IVW5xxx and ISW5xxx models.

+- **Support for Acknowledgment Messages**
+   Acknowledgment messages, previously unaccounted for, have now been implemented after further investigation.

 ### ✨ Improvements
 - **Enhanced Reliability with Remote Peripheral**
    Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.

-- **Support for Acknowledgment Messages**
-   Acknowledgment messages, previously unaccounted for, have now been implemented after further investigation.

 - **Extended Model Detection Support**
    Detection capabilities now include additional older models.